Gimantha-Karunasekara/ISEC3004-Assignment/README.md

 <br>
 #### index.html - Main page for the website<br>
 #### Backend - Backend Server
 This backend acts as a server for the website.
-It is written in NodeJS and ExpressJS.
+It is written in JavasScript using NodeJS runtime environment and ExpressJS framework.
 It uses MongoDB as the database.<br>
 To run the backend server, navigate to the directory and run the following commands:<br>

 ```console